 What is the Life Expectancy of a Dog With a Mast Cell Tumor?

-Mast cell tumors in dogs have different “grades”, or levels of severity, and the life expectancy can vary from as little as a few months in a Grade III tumor, to years with a Grade I tumor.
+How long can a dog live with a mast cell tumor?
+Mast cell tumors in dogs have different “grades”, or levels of severity, and the life expectancy can vary from as little as a few months (with an average of 4 to 6 months) in a Grade III tumor, to years with a Grade I tumor.

 It is very hopeful if the tumor is small, easy to remove, and cancerous cells haven’t spread far away from the tumor (meaning no cancerous cells are left after surgery).
-For Grade III tumors that have spread to other areas, life expectancy is often short, even following treatment such as surgery, chemotherapy, or radiation.
+For Grade III tumors that have spread to other areas, life expectancy is often short with ou without surgery, even following treatment such as chemotherapy, or radiation.

 Dogs who have been diagnosed with a mast cell tumor are at a high risk for recurrence, meaning even if the cancerous cells have been removed, you should always be on the lookout for more tumors in the future!